victrme/Bonjourr/README.md

 #### Online (web version)

--   A live server opens with `deno run online`
+-   A live server opens with `deno task online`
 -   Go to http://0.0.0.0:8000/

 ### Using Docker